apollographql/apollo-client/docs/source/migrating/apollo-client-3-migration.md

 `apollo-link-rest` has also been updated to use `@apollo/client`, but does not use `@apollo/link-X` naming.
 It should still be referenced using `apollo-link-rest`, and updated to its `latest` version.

+It is important to note that Apollo Client 3 no longer allows `@client` fields to be passed through a Link chain.
+While Apollo Client 2 made it possible to intercept `@client` fields in Link's like `apollo-link-state` and `@apollo/link-schema`, Apollo Client 3 enforces that `@client` fields are local only.
+This helps ensure Apollo Client's local state story is easier to understand, and prevents unwanted fields from accidentally ending up in network requests ([PR #5982](https://github.com/apollographql/apollo-client/pull/5982)).

 ### graphql-anywhere

 The `graphql-anywhere` package’s functionality is no longer included with Apollo Client.
 You can continue to use the `graphql-anywhere` package, but Apollo no longer uses it and will not actively support it moving forward.